The Forest Science Course is run every second year to complement the popular Wood Science course.

 Date and Venue

-The next Forest Science Course will take place in mid-February 2019.
-Following the positive feedback from the 2018 short-course, the Gottstein Trust and the Fenner School (ANU) have decided to extend their partnership for another year and host the the 4th Forest Science Course at the Fenner School of Environment and Society, at the Australian National University (ACT).
-ANU’s history with forestry dates back to 1965, when it incorporated the Australian Forestry School (AFS).
+The next Forest Science Course will take place from Monday 18th to Friday 22nd February 2019.
+Following the positive feedback from the 2018 short-course, the Gottstein Trust and the Fenner School (ANU) have decided to extend their partnership for another year and host the this 4th Forest Science Course at the Fenner School of Environment and Society, at the Australian National University (ACT).
+ANU’s history with forestry dates back to 1965, when it first incorporated the Australian Forestry School (AFS).